Master of Divinity and Bachelor of Theology Programs

 2. Successful completion of post-secondary education at an accredited university or college; or an equivalent combination of education and life experience (as determined by the Board of Regents on a case by case basis).

-3. Completion by the candidate of the Admissions Application requiring the following information from the candidate:
+3. Completion by the candidate of the Admissions Application:

 Statement on Reasonable Accommodation for Students

 No qualified individual with a disability is excluded from participation in; be denied the benefits of; or be subjected to discrimination in any activity, service, or program of St. Bede’s solely by reason of disability.
 Each qualified individual with a disability who meets the academic and technical standards required to enroll in and participate in the programs of St. Bede’s is provided with equal access to educational programs in the most integrated setting appropriate to that person’s needs through reasonable accommodation.
 It is the student’s responsibility to initiate the process for disability services.
 The process for obtaining a reasonable accommodation is interactive and begins with the student’s disclosure of disability and a request for reasonable accommodations.
 The student is responsible for providing St. Bede’s with documentation not more than three years old of disability from a licensed professional which sets forth the recommended accommodations.
 Documentation is required at the beginning of each academic year and instructors should be notified before the start of each course.
 Student requests for accommodations are considered on an individual basis.